LDSorg/lds-org-curl-example/README.md

   --cookie-jar ./my-session.txt
 ```

-That will give you your `individualId` which you will need for the next request
+That will give you your `homeUnitNbr` and `individualId` which you will need for the next request

 ```bash
 LDS_INDIVIDUAL_ID='1234567890'